Cococodeit/Cococodeit/README.md

-- 👋 Hi, I’m @Cococodeit
+- 👋 Hi, I’m Camille aka @Cococodeit
-- 👀 I’m interested in ...music, fashion, and tech.
+- 👀 I’m interested in ...music, fashion, sci fi, reading and tech.
-- 🌱 I’m currently learning ... data analysis using Python, Jupyter nb, Numpy, and Pandas. ...AND Oracle ADB.
+- 🌱 I’m currently learning ...
+AWS
-- 💞️ I’m looking to collaborate on ... coding for data analysis.
+- 💞️ I’m looking to collaborate on ... cloud computing.
 - 📫 How to reach me ...
 Find me on LinkedIn: /in/camillestair

 <!---